SixArm/mast-cell-help/topics/vitamin-c/index.md

 # Vitamin C

 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that plays a crucial role in maintaining good health.
 It is considered an essential nutrient, meaning that the human body cannot produce it on its own and must obtain it from dietary sources.
-Vitamin C has several important functions in the body, and it is well-known for its immune-boosting and antioxidant properties.

 **Key aspects**:

 * **Antioxidant Properties**: Vitamin C is a potent antioxidant, which means it helps protect cells from oxidative damage caused by free radicals and reactive oxygen species.
-This helps reduce the risk of chronic diseases.
+This reduces the risk of chronic diseases.

 * **Immune Support**: Vitamin C helps stimulate the production of white blood cells, enhances the function of immune cells, and plays a role in the body's defense against infections.

-* **Collagen Production**: Vitamin C essential for the synthesis of collagen, a protein that plays a key role in wound healing, skin health, and the strength and structure of bones, cartilage, and connective tissues.
+* **Collagen Production**: Vitamin C essential for the synthesis of collagen, a protein that plays a key role in wound healing, skin health, and the strength and structure of bones and tissues.

-* **Absorption of Iron**: Vitamin C enhances the absorption of non-heme iron (the type of iron found in plant-based foods) from the digestive tract.
-This is particularly important for individuals with iron-deficiency anemia.
+* **Absorption of Iron**: Vitamin C enhances the digestive absorption of non-heme iron (the type of iron found in plant-based foods).
+This helps prevent iron-deficiency anemia.

-* **Neurotransmitter Synthesis**: Vitamin C is involved in the synthesis of certain neurotransmitters (chemical messengers in the brain), including serotonin and norepinephrine.
+* **Neurotransmitter Synthesis**: Vitamin C is involved in the synthesis of certain neurotransmitters, including serotonin and norepinephrine.

 * **Skin Health**: Vitamin C is sometimes used in skincare products for its potential to promote healthy, radiant skin and reduce signs of aging.

 * **Dietary Sources**: Vitamin C is found in citrus fruits (oranges, lemons, grapefruits), berries (strawberries, blueberries), kiwi, guava, papaya, red and green bell peppers, and broccoli.

-* **Deficiency**: Severe vitamin C deficiency leads to scurvy, a condition characterized by fatigue, swollen and bleeding gums, joint pain, and skin changes..
+* **Deficiency**: Severe deficiency leads to scurvy, fatigue, swollen and bleeding gums, joint pain, and skin conditions.

-* **Recommended Dietary Allowance (RDA)**: The RDA generally ranges from 65-90 milligrams per day for adults, and higher during pregnancy and lactation.
+* **Recommended Dietary Allowance (RDA)**: 65-90 milligrams per day for adults.
+Higher during pregnancy and lactation.